Easy steps to writing quality content for your blog ( Revealed) This is the strategy of a writing journey to make a difference in results.

 Bing remains keyword independent

 Whilst Google has moved to artificial intelligence Bing and Yahoo have remained in the traditional method of exact match keyword search.
-As a writer, this creates a degree of difficulty trying to meet different demands.
+As a writer, this creates a degree of difficulty in trying to meet different demands.

 Google still likes Keywords throughout the content so satisfying the needs of both can be resolved.